If you use social media, I’d put money on the idea that you’ve seen influencer marketing in action at some point, in some form.

 No matter which types of influencer marketing campaigns you settle on, keep in mind that your compensation agreement can follow different models.
 For example, you can give the influencer your product or service for free, pay them a flat rate for each post, or create a model that pays (or otherwise rewards) them for meeting certain goals.

-For now, I’ll focus on common types of influencer marketing campaigns in terms of their content.
-And of course, we’ll look at some real-life examples from brands that do it right.
+In this article, I’ll be focusing on the common types of influencer marketing campaigns in terms of their content.
+We’ll also look at some real-life examples from brands that do it right.

 - Sponsored content